 A Junior SIPP is just one of the options available to you when it comes to saving money for your children.
 Others include:

 - Children's Savings account - Many banks and building societies offer savings accounts that are specifically designed for children.
-Many will have preferential rates for the first 12 months up to a certain savings limit, for example, 2.5% interest on the first £5,000
+Many will have preferential rates for the first 12 months up to a certain savings limit, for example, 5.0% interest on the first £5,000.
+Check out the Best Children's Savings Accounts in our best buy article

 Who is a Junior SIPP good for?